USB hardware: Micro connectors

-The thinner Micro-USB connectors were intended to replace the Mini connectors in devices manufactured since May 2007, including smartphones, personal digital assistants, and cameras.
+The thinner Micro-USB connectors were intended to replace the Mini connectors in devices manufactured from May 2007 through late 2014, including smartphones, personal digital assistants, and cameras.

-The Micro plug design is rated for at least 10,000 connect-disconnect cycles, which is more than the Mini plug design.
-The Micro connector is also designed to reduce the mechanical wear on the device; instead, the easier-to-replace cable is designed to bear the mechanical wear of connection and disconnection.
-The Universal Serial Bus Micro-USB Cables and Connectors Specification details the mechanical characteristics of Micro-A plugs, Micro-AB receptacles (which accept both Micro-A and Micro-B plugs), Double-Sided Micro USB, and Micro-B plugs and receptacles, along with a Standard-A receptacle to a Micro-A plug adapter.
+The Micro plug design is rated for at least 10,000 connect–disconnect cycles, which is more than the Mini plug design.
+The Micro connector is also designed to reduce the mechanical wear on the device; instead, the easier-to-replace cable is designed to bear more of the mechanical wear of connection and disconnection.
+The Universal Serial Bus Micro-USB Cables and Connectors Specification details the mechanical characteristics of Micro-A plugs, Micro-AB receptacles (which accept both Micro-A and Micro-B plugs), and Micro-B plugs and receptacles, along with a permitted adapter with a Standard-A receptacle and a Micro-A plug, as would be used e.g. to connect a camera to an existing Standard-A–B cable attached to a desktop printer.

+Despite the introduction of the USB-C plug (see below), the Micro-B plug continues to be fitted on certain, often budget, hardware.

 OMTP standard

 Micro-USB was endorsed as the standard connector for data and power on mobile devices by the cellular phone carrier group Open Mobile Terminal Platform (OMTP) in 2007.

 Micro-USB was embraced as the "Universal Charging Solution" by the International Telecommunication Union (ITU) in October 2009.

 In Europe, micro-USB became the defined common external power supply (EPS) for use with smartphones sold in the EU, and 14 of the world's largest mobile phone manufacturers signed the EU's common EPS Memorandum of Understanding (MoU).
-Apple, one of the original MoU signers, makes Micro-USB adapters available—as permitted in the Common EPS MoU—for its iPhones equipped with Apple's proprietary 30-pin dock connector or (later) Lightning connector. according to the CEN, CENELEC, and ETSI.
+Apple, one of the original MoU signers, makes Micro-USB adapters available—as permitted in the Common EPS MoU—for its iPhones equipped with Apple's proprietary 30-pin dock connector and, later, Lightning connector. according to the CEN, CENELEC, and ETSI.

 USB 3.x connectors and backward compatibility

-USB 3.0 introduced Type-A SuperSpeed plugs and receptacles as well as micro-sized Type-B SuperSpeed plugs and receptacles.
-The 3.0 receptacles are backward-compatible with the corresponding pre-3.0 plugs.
+USB 3.0 introduced SuperSpeed plugs and receptacles, both Standard and Micro.
+All 3.0 SuperSpeed receptacles (Standard-A, Standard-B, Micro-B, and Micro-AB) are backward-compatible with the corresponding pre-3.0 plugs; additionally, the Standard-A SuperSpeed plug fits the pre-SuperSpeed Standard-A receptacle.
+(All other SuperSpeed plugs cannot be attached to pre-SuperSpeed receptacles.)

-USB 3.x and USB 1.x Type-A plugs and receptacles are designed to interoperate.
-To achieve USB 3.0's SuperSpeed (and SuperSpeed+ for USB 3.1 Gen 2), 5 extra pins are added to the unused area of the original 4 pin USB 1.0 design, making USB 3.0 Type-A plugs and receptacles backward compatible to those of USB 1.0.

-On the device side, a modified Micro-B plug (Micro-B SuperSpeed) is used to cater for the five additional pins required to achieve the USB 3.0 features (USB-C plug can also be used).
-The USB 3.0 Micro-B plug effectively consists of a standard USB 2.0 Micro-B cable plug, with an additional 5 pins plug "stacked" to the side of it.
-In this way, cables with smaller 5 pin USB 2.0 Micro-B plugs can be plugged into devices with 10 contact USB 3.0 Micro-B receptacles and achieve backward compatibility.

-USB cables exist with various combinations of plugs on each end of the cable, as displayed below in the USB cables matrix.
+For any devices to have a SuperSpeed link, all the connectors between them must be Type‑C or SuperSpeed.

+Every USB cable predating USB‑C had an A plug at one end and a B plug at the other (with the rare exception of one special A–A configuration with certain conductors omitted, for operating system debugging and other host-to-host connection applications).
+In a USB‑C-to-legacy cable, the Type‑C plug is electrically marked to take the role complementary to the connector at the opposite end, A for B and B for A. When a modern C–C cable is used, the two connected devices communicate to determine which takes which role.